Which eligible assets are compatible with comonotonic capital requirements?: Risk measures and comonotonicity

 As a consequence of the preceding corollary we see that, if the acceptance set $\cA$ satisfies the pointedness condition

-i.e.\ if there exists no nonzero risk invariant, then a risk measure $\rho_{\cA,S}$ fails to be comonotonic unless the eligible asset $S$ is risk-free.
-As will be illustrated by our examples in the next section, this situation is far from being exceptional.
-In fact, the vast majority of acceptance sets used in applications satisfy the above pointedness condition.
+i.e.\ if there exists no nonzero risk invariant, then a risk measure $\rho_{\cA,S}$ cannot be comonotonic unless the eligible asset $S$ is risk-free.
+As illustrated by our examples in the next section, this situation is far from being exceptional.
+In fact, pointedness is the rule rather than the exception for the vast majority of acceptance sets used in applications.